Associate Director, Center for Literacy and Reading Instruction

 LEARNING AND INSTRUCTION

-Access and Equity; Achievement; Assessment; Elementary Education; English Education; Curriculum and Instruction; Equity and Poverty; Design Experiments; Literacy; Reading Instruction; Writing Instruction; Quantitative Research Methods; Research Design; Research Methods
+Achievement; Assessment; Elementary Education; English Education; Curriculum and Instruction; Design Experiments; Literacy; Reading Instruction; Writing Instruction; Measurements; Quantitative Research Methods; Research Design; Research Methods

-John Z. Strong, PhD, is Assistant Professor of Literacy Education in the Department of Learning and Instruction in the Graduate School of Education at the University at Buffalo.
+John Z. Strong, PhD, is Associate Professor of Literacy Education in the Department of Learning and Instruction in the Graduate School of Education at the University at Buffalo, State University of New York.
 He also serves as Associate Director of Research in the Center for Literacy and Reading Instruction.
-A former high school English language arts teacher, his research interests include reading and writing instruction and assessment in elementary and secondary grades.
-His research focuses on developing and testing reading and writing interventions to support students’ foundational reading skills and comprehension of complex texts, with an emphasis on the role of text structure knowledge in reading and writing.
-His research emphasizes equitable literacy instruction and improving literacy achievement for diverse populations of students who are traditionally underserved by public schools.
+A former high school English language arts teacher, his fundamental goal as a researcher is to improve reading and writing instruction in schools through the design, implementation, and evaluation of research-aligned instructional practices, materials, and assessments.
+His research centers experimental and quasi-experimental studies of teacher-implemented interventions and high-impact tutoring programs to improve elementary and secondary school students’ foundational reading skills, reading comprehension, writing, and motivation to read.